 But.
 With us ;.)

-The answer is: because many retailers have not yet understood how good in-ears are now ...
-In Asia, we are light years ahead.
+The answer is: because many retailers themselves have not yet understood how good in-ears are now ...
+In Asia, they are light years ahead of us.

-With universal fits, you are more flexible (they basically fit everyone), and if they fit and seal really well (especially important for bass and mids), they are quite a match for custom fits.
-In the case of custom fits, you first take a silicone impression at the hearing care professional on site (this takes 5 minutes & costs around 20 EUR).
-The in-ears fit like a glove.
+With Universal-fits you are more flexible (they basically fit everyone), and if they fit and seal really well (especially important for bass and mids), Custom-fits are definitely on par.
+With Custom-fits you first take silicone impressions at the hearing aid acoustician's (this takes 5 minutes and costs approx. 20 EUR).
+The in-ears then fit like a glove.
 Nothing wobbles and nothing falls out.
-The external seal is also excellent.
-However, custom fits (as the name suggests) only fit one, which makes resale almost impossible.
-In addition, the ear cups can also change slightly after a few (usually very many) years.
+In addition, the seal to the outside is excellent.
+However, Custom-fits (as the name suggests) only fit one, which makes reselling almost impossible.
+In addition, the auricles can change slightly after a few (usually very many) years.

 It depends on the fit, and in particular whether the in-ear of your choice (sound signature / price) is offered as universal and / or custom fit.

 We can no longer hear these tiresome and sometimes militant discussions.
 In principle it doesn't matter.
 What matters is the result!
-Check out our favorite in-ears ... including BAs, dynamic, electrostatic and hybrid in-ears.
-Even the general prejudices (a lot / little bass, cold / warm etc.) are not always correct, because it always depends on HOW you implement the technology ...
-Ask us what we recommend for YOUR personal taste.
+Check out our favorite in-ears ... including BAs, dynamic, electrostatic, and hybrid in-ears.
+Even the general prejudices (a lot / little bass, cold / warm etc.) are not always correct, because it always depends on HOW the technology is implemented ...
+It is best to ask us what we recommend for YOUR personal taste.

 Here too: a matter of taste.
-Foam tips sometimes hold better when silicone tips slip out, but you have to knead them first and then put them into the ear canal with a high noise!
-But sometimes you can “soften” the heights a bit.
+Foam tips sometimes hold better when silicone tips slip out, but you have to knead them first and then stick them into the ear canal!
+But sometimes you can “soften” the highs a bit.
 Each manufacturer has their own preferences here.
 It's best to try both.
-But there are also a lot of different silicone tips that you should also try.
+But there are also many different silicone tips that you should try.

 And two more tips: small ears do not necessarily mean that the small ear tips fit best.
 Try the bigger ones.
 Also try different sizes of ear tips in both ears.
 Especially with the Final Type E (our favorite tips) it's worth it (they come in 5 sizes!).

-With Bluetooth there are two principles: With "True Wireless" everything is in the in-ears (BT, battery, chip, converter, controls, etc.).
-But ... the in-ears are bulky and you can throw them away if the electronics spin or the Bluetooth is out of date.
-You also wear a radio receiver in your ear.
+With Bluetooth there are two principles: With “True Wireless” everything is in the in-ears (BT, battery, chip, converter, control elements, etc.).
+But ... the in-ears are bulky, and you can throw them away if the electronics are crazy or the bluetooth is out of date.
+In addition, you wear radio receivers directly in your ear.

-We recommend a classic in-ear and a separate Bluetooth module, which can be worn invisibly on the neck or shirt with a short cable.
-The listeners are worlds better (depending on the listener), far less susceptible (electronics, battery etc.) and future-proof.
+We recommend a classic in-ear and a separate Bluetooth module, which can be worn invisibly in the neck or on the shirt with a short cable.
+The listeners are worlds better (depending on the listener), far less susceptible (electronics, battery, etc.) and future-proof.
 Top solutions are the upcoming module from Campfire and the XB10 from Astell & Kern.